The Legacy of NYC’s Black History Can Be Found Everywhere

 In 1711, a municipal market auctioning enslaved Africans as laborers was established in Downtown Manhattan, in what is now the Wall Street area between Pearl Street and Water Street.
 The market also traded corn and grains that were a staple in the colonial-era diet and it continued to function until 1726.
 Presently, the area is known as Mannahatta Park, an open space with benches and a view of the East River.

 Following smallpox and cholera epidemics during the 1840s, the Town of Flushing purchased separate interment land for residents who were concerned about contamination of burial grounds by infected corpses.
 This land was expressly for the African American and Native American communities—about 60% of the population—as family and church burial plots were overflowing from the epidemics.
 It’s estimated that the remains of 1,000 people are located here, and in 1914, the New York City Department of Parks & Recreations acquired the site and turned it into a neighborhood green space and playground.
-After going through several name changes like “Town Ground” and the “Colored Cemetery of Flushing,” the site was officially renamed The Olde Towne of Flushing Burial Ground in 2009.
+After going through several name changes like “Town Ground” and the “Colored Cemetery of Flushing,” the site was officially renamed The Olde Towne of Flushing Burial Ground.

 In the 1830s, Sandy Ground was a thriving community of free African Americans and is the oldest, continuously inhabited free Black settlement in the U.S. Like many African American men who initially settled in the area, Captain John Jackson, the first documented Black man to purchase land here, was lured by work and land ownership prospects on Staten Island.
 Once previously named “Little Africa,” Sandy Ground is on the National Register of Historic Places and descendants of the original settlers still reside in the community.
 The site is still under archeological study and its museum retains African American traditions like quilt-making, music, and arts, for visitors to experience.